 Other financial benefits: This position is not eligible for bonuses, commission, or any other financial compensation.

-Health Insurance: 100% of employee premiums are covered by Carlton Electric and coverage may be available to employee’s family as well.
+Health Insurance: 100% of employee and eligible family premiums are covered by Carlton Electric.

-Dental Insurance: 100% of employee premiums are covered by Carlton Electric and coverage may be available to employee’s family as well.
+Dental Insurance: 100% of employee and eligible family premiums are covered by Carlton Electric.

-Vision Insurance: 100% of employee premiums are covered by Carlton Electric and coverage may be available to employee’s family as well.
+Vision Insurance: 100% of employee and eligible family premiums are covered by Carlton Electric.

 Paid Time Off: Employees accrue 1 hour per 24 hours worked, capped at 120 hours.
 Accrual begins immediately after beginning of employee’s employment with Carlton Electric.